NehaK275/Linux_Assignment/README.md

 ext4 file system is faster among all the ext. file system.
 The ext4 filesystem is also capable of performing faster file system checks than other equivalent journaling filesystems.

 ### 15.What is swap & swap memory?
-Swap is a space on a disk that is used when the amount of physical RAM memory is full.
+`Swap` is a space on a disk that is used when the amount of physical RAM memory is full.
 When a Linux system runs out of RAM, inactive pages are moved from the RAM to the swap space.

-swap memory is the dedicated amount of hard drive that is used whenever RAM runs out of memory.
+`Swap memory` is the dedicated amount of hard drive that is used whenever RAM runs out of memory.
 There is a memory management program in Linux that takes care of this process.
 Whenever RAM is short of memory, the memory management program looks for all those inactive blocks of data present in RAM that have not been used for a long time.

 ### 16.How to mount a file system?
 On Linux operating systems, you can use the mount command to attach (mount) file systems and removable devices such as USB flash drives at a particular mount point in the directory tree.
 When used without any argument, the mount command will display all currently attached file systems:
-$mount
+* `$mount`
 By default, the output will include all file systems including the virtual ones such as cgroup, sysfs, and others.
 Each line contains information about the device name, the directory to which the device is mounted to, the type of the filesystem and the mount options in the following form:
 Device_name on directory type filesystem_type(options)